x-govuk/govuk-eleventy-plugin/docs/options.md

 ---
 layout: side-navigation
 order: 2
-title: Customisation
+title: Options
-description: Customise the appearance of your website.
+description: The GOV.UK Eleventy Plugin has a number of options that allow you to customise the appearance of your website.
+tags:
+  - homepage
 ---

-GOV.UK Eleventy has a number of options allowing you to customise the appearance of your website.

-You can add these options in the second parameter of the `addPlugin` function in your config file.
+You can add options to the second parameter of the `addPlugin` function in Eleventy config file.

 For example, to add a product name  to the right of the GOV.UK text in the header, you would add the following:

 ```js
 const govukEleventyPlugin = require('govuk-eleventy-plugin')